tuneinsight/geco-i2b2-data-source/API.md

         - `LIKE[begin]`: string begins with (type=TEXT)
         - `LIKE[end]`: string ends with (type=TEXT)
         - `LIKE[contains]`: string contains (type=TEXT)
-      - `Value`: value to use with operator
+      - `value`: value to use with operator
-      - `Type`: type of concept
+      - `type`: type of concept
         - `NUMBER`: numeric type
         - `TEXT`: string type
-      - `Modifier`: apply a modifier to the queried concept
+      - `modifier`: apply a modifier to the queried concept
         - `AppliedPath`: path(s) onto which the modifier applies
         - `Key`: path of the modifier
-  - `Timing`: timing of the query
+  - `timing`: timing of the query
     - `any`: no constrain (default)
     - `samevisit`: constrain to the same visit
     - `sameinstancenum`: constrain to the same instance number